thivyadeekzan/TicketManagementSystem/README.md

 - Added logging and exception handling for robust system monitoring and error recovery.

-## Run the Main file to view the backend operation!
+## Run the Main.java file to view the backend operation!